archway-network/archway/x/rewards/spec/01_state.md

 Value is updated by the **MintBankKeeper** for each block.

-This mechanism was introduced to the Archway protocol to avoid cases where one transaction with low fees (or without fees at all) could cause higher dApp rewards breaking the protocol economic model.
+This mechanism was introduced to the Archway protocol to avoid cases where one transaction with low fees (or without fees at all) could cause higher dApp rewards, breaking the protocol economic model.

 Storage keys: